 Amount: One national prize winner will have their entry displayed on the Google home page for an entire day.
 Additionally, there is a $30,000 college scholarship (and some other great prizes) that are awarded.
 Four national finalists are each awarded a $5,000 college scholarship.

-Eligible Students: U.S. citizens or permanent residents, enrolled in a U.S. school or a school in Puerto Rico or Guam, and living in the U.S., Puerto Rico, or Guam.
+Eligible Students: U.S. citizens or permanent residents, enrolled in a U.S. school and living in a U.S. state or territory.
 Teachers can submit entries on behalf of a student (or students) with signed permission of the family (or families).

 How to Apply: Applicants must complete the application form, create a “doodle” out of the accepted contest mediums, and write a 500 word explanation of their artwork.